OriginalAlien/CourseHero-Tool/README.md

 # CourseHero-Tool
-Discord That Generates Course Hero Documents And A Program That Finds All Possible Course Hero Available Previews.\ EDUCATIONAL PURPOSE ONLY
+A Program That Finds All Possible Course Hero Available Previews.\ EDUCATIONAL PURPOSE ONLY
 __________________________
 For the course hero preview finder, make sure you use a VPN, update proxies (HTTP Proxies) frequently, update user agents frequently in the txt files.\